BlueBrain/BlueGraph/README.rst

 The `cord19kg` packages provides `examples <https://github.com/BlueBrain/BlueBrainGraph/tree/refactoring/cord19kg/examples>`_ of CORD-19-specific co-occurrence analysis.
 We recommend starting from the `Co-occurrence analysis tutorial <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/notebooks/Co-occurrence%20analysis%20tutorial.ipynb>`_ notebook providing a simple starting example.

+The `Topic-centered co-occurrence network analysis of CORD-19 <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_ notebook provides a full analysis pipeline on the selection of 3000 articles obtained by searching the CORD-19 dataset using the query _Glucose is a risk factor for COVID-19_ (the search is performed using `BlueBrainSearch <>`_).

+Finally, the `Nexus-hosted co-occurrence network analysis of CORD-19 <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/notebooks/Nexus-hosted%20topic-centered%20analysis%20(3000%20papers).ipynb>`_ notebook provides an example for the previously mentioned 3000-article dataset, where datasets corresponding to different analysis steps can be saved and loaded to and from a `Blue Brain Nexus <https://bluebrainnexus.io/>`_ project.

 Aknowledgements
 ###############